rwood/WallpaperChange/README.md

 The default is 10 frames over 5 seconds.

-v0.3 fixes issue with crashing after leaving your computer for a while.
+v0.4 Added config option to make the wallpaper style Tiled, Centered or Stretched (case-sensitive). v0.3 fixes issue with crashing after leaving your computer for a while.